eSIM-compatible phones in 2026

 - Research your phone.
 Look up your phone model's technical specs on the manufacturer's website.
 See if eSIM support is listed.

-- Traveling with eSIM?
-Check eSIM adoption and carrier compatibility in your destination countries.
-The confirmation may help you avoid the confusion during the trip.
+- Check coverage before travelling.
+If you’re traveling with eSIM, check eSIM adoption and carrier compatibility in your destination countries.
+The confirmation may help you avoid confusion during the trip.

 How to check if my phone is eSIM compatible?